 6 Configure the program.
 This stage makes use of a configuration description file which describes the hardware that the program is to run on.
-The file hello.cfs is such a file and describes a simple network of a single T425 with 1M of memory and connected to the host through link 0 (it also suffices for programs which will be run on the simulator).
-You will need to edit this file if your hardware configuration is different. (see the chapter of the C Toolset User Guide entitled Configuring Transputer Programs for details of configuration).
+The file simple.pgm is such a file and describes a simple network of a single T425 with 1M of memory which is connected to the host through link 0 (it also suffices for programs which will be run on the simulator).
+You will need to edit this file if your hardware configuration is different (see the chapter of the occam 2 Toolset User Guide entitled Configuring Transputer Programs for details of configuration).
+This example has been compiled for the TA transputer class which is suitable for a T425 transputer.